dc3033/ApplesToApples/README.md

 # Introduction
-**Company QoLSearch: Search and compare company quality of life ratings in a flash!**
+**Apples to Apples: Comparing quality of life at thousands of companies, on the cloud**

 This is a project I completed in 3 weeks as part of the Insight Data Engineering Program during the NYC Summer 2019 session.
 The goal of the project is to create a dashboard that allows you to search and compare companies based on their quality of life ratings, such as work/life balance and benefits.
 The data used in the dashboard is obtained from scraping review data from Glassdoor.com.